 She thought back to all the

-times when she had made it worse between Chakotay and her, all the times she
+times when she'd made it worse between Chakotay and her, all the times she'd

 probably raising kids and chasing monkeys."